How Much Money Does Disney World Make A Day?

 Totals

 Adding all of our guest spending estimates up, our conservative estimate for a single guest spending in a day is $160.
 This puts Magic Kingdom alone at a revenue of about $8 million per day, every day of the year.
-Though Magic Kingdom is a top earner, with higher attendance, the other parks aren’t all that far behind.
+Though Magic Kingdom is a top earner, with higher attendance, the other parks aren’t far behind.

 Read More: Is There a Jail at Walt Disney World?